Exceptional Social Media Strategy: How to Develop One for Enhanced Brand Visibility and ROI

 • Feedback via apps like WhatsApp

-Social listening tools like BuzzSumo, SparkToro, or Followerwonk can also help you gain insights into your audience’s preferences and pain points.
+Social listening tools like BuzzSumo, SparkToro, or Followerwonk can also reveal your audience's preferences and pain points.

 Step 3: Research Your Competitors